OCamlPro/liquidity/docs/sphynx/src/reference/liquidity.rst

 Comparison between values
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-All the values are not comparable.
-Only two values of the following
+All values are not comparable.
+Only two values of the following types
-types can be compared with each other:
+can be compared with each other:

 * ``bool``
 * ``int``